WebOfTrustInfo/rwot3-sf/event-documents/plenaries/2-lightning.md

 ### Same-Origin Identity

-You should never have an identifier that crosses domains because it allows correlation.
+This camp says: _You should never have an identifier that crosses domains because it allows correlation._

 ### Self-Sovereign (Cross-Origin) Identity

-It's OK to have identifier that crosses domains as long as you have anonymizer.
+This camp says: _It's OK to have identifier that crosses domains as long as you have anonymizer._

 _These communities are not talking to each other, and this has led to conflicts and will lead to more in the next couple of years.
 The goal here is simply to note that there's a conflict and we need to talk!_